 AJC is a card club located in San Bruno, California and has been in operation since 1916.
 It contains 38 tables offering card and tile games, including baccarat, blackjack, poker, and Pai Gow.
-AJC was a "financial institution" and a "card club" within the meaning of the BSA and its implementing regulations during the time relevant to this action.5 The Internal Revenue Service (IRS) examines card clubs for compliance with the BSA under authority delegated by FinCEN.6 IRS conducted an examination of AJC in 2015 that identified significant violations of the BSA.
+AJC was a "financial institution" and a "card club" within the meaning of the BSA and its implementing regulations during the time relevant to this action.4 The Internal Revenue Service (IRS) examines card clubs for compliance with the BSA under authority delegated by FinCEN.5 IRS conducted an examination of AJC in 2015 that identified significant violations of the BSA.
 On May 9, 2011, AJC entered into a stipulated settlement with the California Bureau of Gambling Control.
-AJC agreed to pay a fine of \$550,000, with \$275,000 stayed for a two-year period, and agreed to modify its surveillance, work with the city of San Bruno to improve coordination with law enforcement, replace employees at the Pai Gow tables, and provide additional training on loan-sharking, illegal drugs, and compliance with the BSA.7
+AJC agreed to pay a fine of \$550,000, with \$275,000 stayed for a two-year period, and agreed to modify its surveillance, work with the city of San Bruno to improve coordination with law enforcement, replace employees at the Pai Gow tables, and provide additional training on loan-sharking, illegal drugs, and compliance with the BSA.6 II.
+DETERMINATIONS FinCEN has determined that AJC willfully violated the BSA's program and reporting requirements from October 19, 2009 through the date of this Assessment of Civil Money Penalty (Assessment).7 As described below, AJC: (a) failed to implement and maintain an effective antimoney laundering program;8 and (b) failed to detect and adequately report suspicious transactions in 4 31 U.S.C. § 5312(a)(2)(X); 31 C.F.R. § 1010.100(t)(6).